 Some U.S. data center operators are gearing up for the upcoming regulatory changes, but many remain unprepared.
-Compliance with EED is set for May 2024, requiring that data centers have been monitoring their energy use since May 2023 - a requirement that numerous data center operators are not on track to meet.
-Meanwhile, for CSRD compliance, data collection should have commenced in January 2024.
+Compliance with EED started in May 2024, requiring that data centers have been monitoring their energy use since May 2023 - a requirement that numerous data center operators were not on track to meet.
+Meanwhile, for CSRD compliance, data collection started in January 2024.